 There are no day trading restrictions on futures and since you are only required to put up a small percentage of your overall contract size, leverage is more than you will need.

-That being said, if you are in any way thinking about trading gold ($GC_F), oil ($CL_F), wheat ($ZW_F), or basically anything other the E-mini’s, just send me 95% percent of your trading funds and ask your friend to slam your head in between your car door.
+That being said, if you are in any way thinking about trading gold ($GC_F), oil ($CL_F), wheat ($ZW_F), or basically anything other the E-mini’s, just send me 95% percent of your trading funds and ask your friend to slam your head in between his car door.
 That you way you will end up with more money and still feel better that you would otherwise.

 Even so, it is still tough for a lightly capitalized trader to trade $EF_F as each point is equal to $50.00 ($12.50 per tick, four ticks to a point).
 If you have a 5K account, only one point would equal 1% of risk capital which does not give you much room to be wrong.
 You would probably want to have a minimum account size of 10K+ in order to effectively trade the $ES_F.